waliens/sldc-openslide/README.md

 * `OpenSlideTileBuilder`: a builder that builds tiles using an `OpenSlideImage` as parent image.
 This is the tile builder that must be passed to the builder at the workflow construction.
 * `OpenSlideImage`: adapts `OpenSlide` class to match *SLDC* `Image` interface.
 This is the `Image` object that must be passed to the `process` method of your workflow.

+*__Note__*: Any instance of `OpenSlideImage` hold a file resource which must hence be released when the image is not needed anymore.
+You can either explicitely close the resource by calling `image.close()` or by using a context manager.
+In both case, the instance `image` cannot be used anymore after being closed, otherwise resulting in undefined behavior.